JiaGUOCV/JiaGUOCV.github.io/index.md

 ## Research Interest

-My research interests include new techniques in modelling and control of dynamic structural systems, vision-based sensing, and identification of nonlinear structural systems, with an emphasis on structural safety against natural and man-made hazards.
+My research interests include new techniques in modelling and control of dynamic structural systems, smart sensors with an emphasis on computer vision-based approach, data-driven computing method, as well as advanced seismic protection.
 I also have expertise in Structural Health Monitoring of large-scale bridges and high-rise buildings.

 ## Awards